Civil Rights Act of 1964: Later impact on LGBT rights

 In June 2020, the U.S. Supreme Court ruled in three cases (Bostock v.
 Clayton County, Altitude Express, Inc. v.
 Zarda, and R.G. & G.R.
 Harris Funeral Homes Inc. v.
-Equal Employment Opportunity Commission) that Title VII of the Civil Rights Act, which barred employers from discriminating on the basis of sex, also barred employers from discriminating on the basis of sexual orientation or gender identity.
+Equal Employment Opportunity Commission) that Title VII of the Civil Rights Act, which barred employers from discriminating on the basis of sex, precluded employers from discriminating on the basis of sexual orientation or gender identity.
 Afterward, USA Today stated that in addition to LGBTQ employment discrimination, "[t]he court's ruling is likely to have a sweeping impact on federal civil rights laws barring sex discrimination in education, health care, housing and financial credit."

 Titles

-Title I—voting rights
+Title Ivoting rights

-This title barred unequal application of voter registration requirements.
-Title I did not eliminate literacy tests, which acted as one barrier for black voters, other racial minorities, and poor whites in the South or address economic retaliation, police repression, or physical violence against nonwhite voters.
+Title I barred unequal application of voter registration requirements.
+This title did not eliminate literacy tests, which acted as one barrier for black voters, other racial minorities, and poor whites in the South or address economic retaliation, police repression, or physical violence against nonwhite voters.
 While the Act did require that voting rules and procedures be applied equally to all races, it did not abolish the concept of voter "qualification".
 It accepted the idea that citizens do not have an automatic right to vote but would have to meet standards beyond citizenship.
-The Voting Rights Act of 1965 directly addressed and eliminated most voting qualifications beyond citizenship.
+The Voting Rights Act of 1965 directly addressed and eliminated most voting qualifications beyond citizenship, eliminating literacy tests.

-Title II—public accommodations
+Title IIpublic accommodations

-Outlawed discrimination based on race, color, religion, or national origin in hotels, motels, restaurants, theaters, and all other public accommodations engaged in interstate commerce; the Title defined "public accommodations" as establishments that serve the public.
+Title II outlawed discrimination based on race, color, religion, or national origin in hotels, motels, restaurants, theaters, and all other public accommodations engaged in interstate commerce; Title II defined "public accommodations" as establishments that serve the public.
 It exempted private clubs, without defining the term "private", or other establishments not open to the public.

-Title III—desegregation of public facilities
+Title IIIdesegregation of public facilities

-Prohibited state and municipal governments from denying access to public facilities on grounds of race, color, religion, or national origin.
+Title III prohibited state and municipal governments from denying access to public facilities on grounds of race, color, religion, or national origin.

-Title IV—desegregation of public education
+Title IVdesegregation of public education

-Enforced the desegregation of public schools and authorized the U.S. Attorney General to file suits to enforce said act.
+Title IV enforced the desegregation of public schools and authorized the U.S. Attorney General to file suits to enforce said act.

-Title V—Commission on Civil Rights
+Title VCommission on Civil Rights

-Expanded the Civil Rights Commission established by the earlier Civil Rights Act of 1957 with additional powers, rules, and procedures.
+Title V expanded the Civil Rights Commission established by the earlier Civil Rights Act of 1957 with additional powers, rules, and procedures.

-Title VI—nondiscrimination in federally assisted programs
+Title VInondiscrimination in federally assisted programs

-Prevents discrimination by programs and activities that receive federal funds.
+Title VI prevents discrimination by programs and activities that receive federal funds.
 If a recipient of federal funds is found in violation of Title VI, that recipient may lose its federal funding.